rajeshpleti/SITHARAMA/elysiumanalytics.md

 ![customer](customer.PNG)

-*  If not a Elysium customer , The client can avail a free trial of Elysium Prodct  at https://aws-demo.elysiumanalytics.ai/#/freetrial  and and client can load data using their own snowflake account
+*  If not a Elysium customer , The client can avail a free trial of Elysium Prodct  at https://aws-demo.elysiumanalytics.ai/#/freetrial  and and client can load data using their own snowflake account details.

 ![freetrail](freetrail.PNG)